 In 2020, Mr. Smith received Cornell Engineering’s 2020 Distinguished Alumni Award for his philanthropic work and dedication to inclusion and diversity in the technology industry.

 Mr. Smith’s business achievements and global philanthropic works have received recognition from numerous other entities, including Harvard’s W.E.B.
 Du Bois Award, the International Medical Corps’ Humanitarian of the Year Award, the Morehouse Candle Award in Business and Philanthropy, Ebony’s first John H. Johnson Award, the Jackie Robinson Foundation ROBIE Achievement in Industry Award, the Congressional Black Caucus Foundation Chair’s Award, the Reginald F. Lewis Achievement Award, the Humanitarian of the Year Award from the Robert Toigo Foundation, the Ripple of Hope Award from Robert F. Kennedy Human Rights, the Award of Excellence from the National Association of Investment Companies, the Pierre Toussaint Award from the Archdiocese of New York, the Columbia University BBSA Distinguished Alumni Award, and the Ron Brown Scholar Program American Journey Award, among others.

-He is a major donor to the National Museum of African American History and Culture, the Chairman of Carnegie Hall and the Chair of the Robert F. Kennedy Center for Justice and Human Rights.
-He serves on the Board of Overseers of Columbia Business School, as a Member of the Cornell Engineering College Council, and a Trustee of the Boys and Girls Clubs of San Francisco.
+He is a major donor to the National Museum of African American History and Culture, at which he has established the Robert F. Smith Internship Program.
+He also is the Chairman of Carnegie Hall and the Chair of Robert F. Kennedy Human Rights.
+He serves on the Board of Overseers of Columbia Business School and as a Trustee of the Boys and Girls Clubs of San Francisco.

 B.S. in Chemical Engineering, Cornell University